lapinek/platform-scripting/README.AM.md

 [Back to Contents](#contents)

-[Identity Cloud Docs > Your Tenant > View Audit Logs](https://backstage.forgerock.com/docs/idcloud/latest/paas/tenant/audit-logs.html) outlines general idea on how logs produced in Identity Cloud could be viewed over its REST API.
+[Identity Cloud Docs > Tenants > View Audit Logs](https://backstage.forgerock.com/docs/idcloud/latest/tenant-audit-logs.html) outlines general idea on how logs produced in Identity Cloud could be viewed over its REST API.

 At the time of this writing, the list of available log sources consists of the following: